 We find this in John 5:17-18; Jesus answered them, My Father is working until now, and I Myself am working.
 For this reason therefore the Jews were seeking all the more to kill Him, because He not only was breaking the Sabbath but also was calling God His own Father, making Himself equal with God.

-Calling God his own Father meant that Jesus was claiming to have the same nature like Him, as7 He says in John 10:30; “I and the Father are one” namely they are of the same being.
+Calling God his own Father meant that Jesus was claiming to have the same nature as Him, as7 He says in John 10:30; “I and the Father are one” namely they are of the same being.
 Whenever Jesus made such a claim the Jews knew explicitly what He was saying, which explains their reaction of wanting to kill Him in many cases(which they eventually did), their response is recorded in verse 33- The Jews answered Him, “For a good work we do not stone You, but for blasphemy; and because you being a man make Yourself out to be God.”
 He indeed made Himself out to be God even when faced with great hostility He didn’t waver on the claim because He knew who He was and where He was from but they didn’t.8 We see this in Matthew 26:62-64 where the high priest put Him under oath to clearly state if He was the Messiah.
 To which He replies “You have said so, hereafter you will see the Son of Man sitting on the right hand of the Mighty One and coming down on the clouds of Heaven.9” Then the high priest tore his clothes and said, “He has spoken blasphemy!”

 One may not really see at first why the high priest called it blasphemy and acted in such extremes to the point of tearing his clothes.
 As a high priest, he was well acquainted with Psalm 110:1 which says “The Lord says to my Lord: Sit at My right hand…” In simple terms Jesus is saying I am the Lord, the Lord tells to sit at His right hand in Psalm 110:1.